rareseed57/sketchizer/README.md

 #### **`find_lines(edges_img)`**

 This function's purpose is to store each separate line in different data structures.
 Of course, the pixels in the line have to be stored in a sequential order to avoid a "back and forth" effect in the final drawing.
 To do so, a region growing-like algorithm has been implemented: a random pixel of an edge is selected and all the neighbors are explored in both directions.
-To assure the order, the pixels are appended or pushed in the list basing of the explored direction.
+To assure the order, the pixels are appended or pushed in the list basing on the explored direction.

 **`edges_img`** is a binary image containing the result of a Canny edge detection filter on the original image.